The average hourly pay for a Floral Manager is $14.91.

 Floral managers oversee the floral department within their organization, ensuring all company standards are observed.
 They must make sure that any floral merchandise on display meets company standards related to presentation, safety, cleanliness, and sales suggestions.
 They also ensure their department is well-stocked, ordering and processing any botanical or floral items indicated by their department's work plan to maximize sales and profits.
-Additionally, floral managers oversee all staff within the floral department, providing guidance, training, and discipline as necessary; they also generally participate in the hiring process for their department.
+Additionally, floral managers oversee all staff with…Read more

 Floral Manager Tasks

-Deliver, set-up and take down floral and event décor in a timely and safe manner.
+- Deliver, set-up and take down floral and event decor in a timely and safe manner.

-Create unique “one-off” pieces for demos, weddings and other special events.
+- Create unique one-off pieces for demos, weddings, and other special events.

-Possess strong floral and décor design aesthetic.
+- Possess strong floral and decor design aesthetic.

 - Responsible for the direction and development of the entire floral design team.

 The top respondents for the job title Floral Manager are from the companies The Kroger Company, Hy-Vee, Inc. and Rouses.
 Reported salaries are highest at Hy-Vee, Inc. where the average pay is $17.69.
 Other companies that offer high salaries for this role include Safeway, Inc. and Harris Teeter, Inc., earning around $16.22 and $16.00, respectively.
 Food City pays the lowest at around $11.66.
 Rouses and The Kroger Company also pay on the lower end of the scale, paying $14.42 and $14.80, respectively.

 Skills in Design, Customer Service, Order Inventory, Operations Management and Inventory Management are correlated to pay that is above average.